 "Here lies Queen Elizabeth, daughter of the former King Edward IV, sister of the formerly appointed King Edward V, once the wife of King Henry VII, and the renowned mother of Henry VIII.
 She met her day of death in the Tower of London on the 11th day of February in the year of Our Lord 1502, having fulfilled the age of 37 years" (This date is given in Old Style dating, now called 1503).

 Photographs of the chapel, the tomb, coffins in the vault and funeral effigies can be purchased from Westminster Abbey Library: firstname.lastname@example.org (the library has more photos than those shown below)

-The funeral effigies, which were displayed in the Museum (now closed), will be on show in the new Jubilee Galleries, due to open in mid 2018.
+The funeral effigies will be on show in the new Jubilee Galleries, due to open in mid 2018.

-During the 1939-45 war most of the moveable figures from the tomb were evacuated to country houses.
+During the 1939-45 war most of the moveable figures from the tomb, and the chapel itself, were evacuated to country houses.
 The grille was dismantled, apart from its stone base.

 Henry VII by S.B.Chrimes

 Elizabeth of York.
 The first Tudor Queen by Alison Weir, 2013